leockl/tool-ahead-of-time-ts/README.md

 - Package now available in TypeScript on npm!
 Just "npm install taot-ts" and you're ready to go.

 8th Mar 2025:
-- Updated package to include implementation support for Microsoft Azure via Langchain.js's BaseChatModel library (Note: As of 8th Mar 2025, Langchain.js's ChatOpenAI, ChatAzureOpenAI (considered to be deprecated) and AzureChatOpenAI does not provide Microsoft Azure support for the DeepSeek-R1 model).
+- Updated repo to include implementation support for Microsoft Azure via Langchain.js's BaseChatModel library (Note: As of 8th Mar 2025, Langchain.js's ChatOpenAI, ChatAzureOpenAI (considered to be deprecated) and AzureChatOpenAI does not provide Microsoft Azure support for the DeepSeek-R1 model).

 ## Contributions 🤝